Why are the quotes I’m getting so expensive?

 How do I know you’re Legit?

 Well, I hope that if you’ve read this far, I’ve managed to hold your attention, and you realize the information I’ve provided is accurate and helpful.
 I’m just a one man show, promoting solar and helping folks like you achieve your solar dreams.
+I’ve personally helped install over 100 system over the last 11 years, some as large as 60,000 watts!!
 There are lots of photos and installation details in the BLOG section of this website.
 I post them as they are completed.
 Lots of good info there as well!

 If you click on the photos, they will pop up as big images so you can have a closer look.